-Aroma/Nose: When I opened the bottle a strawberry aroma typical for strawberry jam or fizzy drink appeared.
+Aroma/Nose: when I opened the bottle a strawberry aroma typical for strawberry jam or fizzy drink appeared.
 Definitely not natural.
 No apples on the nose.
 Strawberries totally overpowered the aroma of this sidra.

-Taste: Strawberry jam with some hints of strawberry ice cream, milk shake or candy.
+Taste: strawberry jam with some hints of strawberry ice cream, milkshake or candy.
 Maeloc is moderately sweet, slightly acidic but not dry as stated on the bottle.
 Again, I can’t taste any apples.
 In the aftertaste, there is a strange artificial flavour.
 But again, no apples.

-Overall: Not that bad as I expected.
+Overall: not that bad as I expected.
 Basically, it tasted like a fizzy strawberry jam lemonade.
-It is not as artificial as the most mass market flavoured ciders but the problem with this cider is that the strawberry flavour is too dominating.
+It is not as artificial as the most mass-market flavoured ciders but the problem with this cider is that the strawberry flavour is too dominating.
 It is a nice fizzy summer drink though.
 2.5/6

 Availability: seems to be available in many supermarkets all over Europe.